MITRECND/htpy/README.md

   'file': string,
   'line': int }
 </pre>
-* clear_error(): Clear the last saved error. '''XXX: Is this worth keeping?
-A new error message will overwrite the old one.'''
+* clear_error(): Clear the last saved error.
+XXX: Is this worth keeping?
+A new error message will overwrite the old one.
 * get_uri(): Return a dictionary of the parsed URI.
 Depending upon the normalization setting this dictionary can be the URI as it was parsed or as it was normalized.
 In the case of a normalized URI the missing parts wil be